EXPLORE PACKING LIST

 - Located in the United States www.backcountry.com, www.mgear.com, www.rei.com, www.emsonline.com, www.sierratradingpost.com, www.campmor.com, www.mountainhardware.com.

-You may also wish to look for inexpensive items (such as socks, shorts, shirts, gloves, etc) at Army Surplus stores, Value Village, Wal-Mart, gear swaps, and used gear stores.
+- Second hand stores for inexpensive items (such as socks, shorts, shirts, gloves, etc): Army Surplus stores, Value Village, Wal-Mart, gear swaps, and used gear stores.